minu-gatech/Project_GunViolence_USA/README.md

 ## Questions-
 - What’s the trend of gun violence in US?
 - Is it decreasing on increasing over the years?
-- Which states has highest % of mass shootings
+- Which states has highest % of mass shootings?
 - What type of gun shootings are occurring most?

 ## Skills Used: